chain-mage/dataviz-project-security-indexes/README.md

 ## Milestones

-* Week 8: I want to have the dataset completely display on a scatterplot to see how bad the missing data is to decide which indexes I should focus on, as I may have to drop one since I can only think of 3 channels to convey them.
-* Week 9: I would like to address my missing data, decide on my marks and channels, and create a legend from there.
-I would also like to come up with default values for missing data to avoid dropping rows.
-* Week 10: Having addressed the issue of missing information, I would like to either aggregate averages among the indexes within regions to create a bubble chart to use the regions or find a way to implement all countries at once, but that is unlikely since we have 193 to work with.
+* Week 10: Having switched to a new data set.
+I would like to continue using the global map for a heat map of different salaries and create another kind of chart to show the relationship between salaries, job titles, and remote ratios.
-* Week 11: I would like to implement a mouse follower that would show all indexes when hovering over a country.
-If the bubble chart is aggregated by regions, then I would have a search bar for a user to input a country, and its information would show up.
+* Week 11: I would like to implement a mouse follower that would show specific maps based on salary averages of different size companies and possibly even job titles.
-* Week 12: Have the bare bones elements and functionality completed, documenting how it address tasks and ensuring feedback is implemented.
+* Week 12: Have the bare bones elements and functionality completed, documenting how it addresses tasks.
-* Week 13: Polish visual elements, ensuring clarity in color, size, and marks for the indices, and refine interactions like the mouse follower or search bar for smooth functionality.
+* Week 13: Polish visual elements, ensuring clarity in color, size, and possibly as a zoom peature for each country, and refine interactions like the mouse follower or search bar for smooth functionality.
 * Week 14: Finalize all project features, ensuring everything works smoothly.